wu-lee/rushkoff-archive/src/_articles/do-books-have-a-future.md

 ---
 Will computers make books obsolete?
 Of course not.
 No. They won't.
 Or so I keep telling myself.
 I'm embarking on yet another book tour in my now four-year-old career as a published author (there was a book back in 1990, but that one doesn't count). l've been able to witness, first-hand, the way computers and the Internet have influenced the book world's reading habits, buying patterns, production cycles, and marketing decisions.
 While these technologies have had a somewhat negative impact on certain aspects of the publishing industry, they will only help the book, authors and readers in the long run.

-....., ..... ec111on

-atllemwprtce.

-Any book ,n print ,n the UK or the

-USA ,s available through trtlefinder.

-Call +44 (0)1 ll 490 9906

-publishing industry, !hey will only help lhc

-book, authors and readers in lhc long run.

-Flf'Sl off, computers don 'I make people

-read less; they make us read more.
-Most of

-the kids I know who are lucky ( or wealthy)

-enough to be onlinc have astonishing literacy

-slcills.
-No matter how visual !he world wide

-web might get in its inletfacc. so far it's still

-a word-based medium when you follow

-anything through or try to glean any real

-information.

-Funhcr. because Intemcl users need 10

-type everything !hey wish 10 communicate,

-!hey have developed extremely subtle forms

-of wriru:n communication.
-I'm DOI just

-lalking about 'cmoticons' like the :).
-I

-believe that online inteniclion acrually makes

-a penon 's writing better.
-People engaged in

-heated discussions in USENET groups or

-bulletin-board conferences - whether !hey·re

-arguing about cold fusion or Counncy Love

-\- are forced to spar with language .
-I can tell

-when I've received e-mail from people

-raised 00 !he lntemct because !heir sentences

-8" dense with innuendo, compensating for

-lhc limited time and keysttokes they can

-dcvocc to !be wk.
-Kids online today write

-much bec1cr 1ban I did at lhcir age.
+First off, computers don't make people read less; they make us read more.
+Most of the kids I know who are lucky (or wealthy) enough to be online have astonishing literacy skills.
+No matter how visual the world wide web might get in its interface, so far it's still a word-based medium when you follow anything through or try to glean any real information.

+Further. because Internet users need to type everything they wish to communicate, they have developed extremely subtle forms of written communication.
+I'm not just talking about 'emoticons' like the :).
+I believe that online interaction actually makes a person's writing better.
+People engaged in heated discussions in USENET groups or bulletin-board conferences - whether they're arguing about cold fusion or Courtney Love - are forced to spar with language.
+I can tell when I've received e-mail from people raised on the Internet because their sentences are dense with innuendo, compensating for the limited time and keystrokes they can devote to the task.
+Kids online today write much better than I did at their age.

 But just because !be written word is alive